A HISTORY OF THE MAYANS AND THEIR DAILY LIFE

-Mayan civilsation was at its peak from 600 AD to 900 AD.
+Mayan civilisation was at its peak from 600 AD to 900 AD.
 However after 900 AD it declined.
 In the central rain forest cities were abandoned.
 We are not sure why.
-Perhaps there were ecological changes and famines occured.
+Perhaps there were ecological changes and famines occurred.
 Or perhaps warfare between the different Mayan kingdoms caused disaster.
 At any rate in the far north and south people continued to live in cities.
 Mayan civilisation did not die completely.

 Then in the 1520s Spanish conquistadors invaded and conquered the Mayans.
 However the descendants of the Mayans continue to live on today.

 There was no single Mayan state.
 Instead there was a people with a single culture and religion divided into many city states.
 (Areas of countryside ruled by a city).
 Each city state or kingdom was ruled by an autocrat (a man with absolute power).
 However, although although they had unlimited power Mayan rulers usually had a council of important men to advise them.
 Warfare between Mayan kingdoms was common.